volterraedge/terraform-provider-volterra/docs/resources/volterra_discovery.md

     }
   }
   where {
-    // One of the arguments from this list "site virtual_site virtual_network" must be set
+    // One of the arguments from this list "segment virtual_network site virtual_site segment_site segment_vsite" must be set

-    virtual_network {
+    site {
+      // One of the arguments from this list "disable_internet_vip enable_internet_vip" must be set disable_internet_vip = true
+      network_type         = "network_type"

       ref {
         name      = "test1"
         namespace = "staging"